min2ha/ukwa-site/content/target/57814/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: David Davis' closing remarks at the end of the fifth round of EU exit negotiations in Brussels

 The statement followed the fifth round of negotiations for a new partnership with the EU, and covered Northern Ireland, the financial settlement and EU citizen's rights.